Hutch79/F-Command/README.md

     # Which command should be executed as the player?
     # You can also use PlaceholderAPI here!
     # Enter without /
+    commandList:
-    command: say f no shift
+      - say f no shift
     # Stopping item drop or hand swap from happening
     cancel: true
     # Should the command be executed from the Server?